 Love is so important, a whole chapter in the Bible is dedicated to explaining what it looks like in action.
 That chapter is 1 Corinthians 13.
 To learn what it teaches us about practicing Christian love, read our article “The Love Chapter.”

 So far, so good, right?

 The first four are beliefs that most in the Bible-believing community would agree on—with perhaps some slight variations on specifics.
 But the last four beliefs we’ll cover are a bit more controversial.

 The next four items on the list demonstrate why there is, unfortunately, so much division within Christianity.

-Hardly any of the holidays and worship practices common among mainstream Christianity are found in the Bible.Many of these practices come directly out of ancient pagan religions and were adopted into Christianity years after the Bible was written.Have you ever noticed how many Bibles only include Psalms, Proverbs and the New Testament?
-This is due to a belief among many Christians that the Old Testament is a mix of fictional allegory and boring old law with very little relevance today.
-Polls show that the percentage of people believing that the whole Bible is the inspired Word of God is declining.
+Have you ever noticed how many Bibles only include Psalms, Proverbs and the New Testament?
+There is a misconception among many that the Old Testament is a mix of fictional allegory and boring old law with very little relevance today.
+Over the past decades, various polls show that the percentage of people who believe that the whole Bible is the inspired Word of God is declining.

+A true Christian will believe the Bible is exactly what it says it is—the inspired Word of God.
 The Bible, however, declares that “all Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:16-17).